Cellular Pathology SAC

 Cellular pathology describes the group of pathology specialties that study changes in cells and tissues to make a diagnosis.
 It includes 20 subspecialties, such as neuropathology, dermatopathology and haematopathology.

-- Dr Nicki Cohen - Clinical Director of Training and Assessment (ex officio) & Chair of the Cellular Pathology CSTC
+- Professor Nicki Cohen - Clinical Director of Training and Assessment (ex officio)

 - Prof Adrienne Flanagan - (Pathological Society)

 - Professor Keith Hunter - Elected member

 - Dr Gerry van Schalwyk - Chair, RCPath IBMS Histopathology Reporting Conjoint Board

 - Dr Dilek Taze - Cellular Pathology & Northern Ireland Trainee Representative